ruchitabhogi/Mini-Project/README.md

 # Mini Project
  Title: Enhancing E-commerce Recommendations using Sequential Deep Learning

- Abstract: E-commerce websites uses recommendation systems to boost sales by guiding users to relevant products based on their preferences and browsing history as it enhances the overall shopping experience and customer satisfaction.
+ E-commerce websites uses recommendation systems to boost sales by guiding users to relevant products based on their preferences and browsing history as it enhances the overall shopping experience and customer satisfaction.
 Collaborative-Based Sequential Recommendation systems predict a user’s next item based on their historical behavior sequence, combining long-term and short-term preferences.
 These